-A new natural interaction paradigm appeared, called Interactive Multimedia Tabletops (IMT), or tabletops.
+The company become interested in an innovative natural interaction paradigm , called Interactive Multimedia Tabletops (IMT), or tabletops.
 An IMT is an interface to a underlying computer system, dressed up like a table-shaped furniture.
-The IMT shows a graphical user interface (GUI) on its horizontal surface, and permits interacting with the elements on it using natural interaction methods like voice or hand gestures.
-Natural interaction is one of the main research topics for Innovae Vision, and because of the previous background of the PhD candidate, Innovae Vision, the PhD supervisor and the PhD candidate agreed to turn the PhD research into the area of IMT.
-Among the existing natural interaction methods, Innovae Vision was specially interested in both gestural interaction and multitouch interaction, which are performed using the user's hands.
-Innovae Vision also works in the research on Ambient Intelligence, and hand gesture recognition is very important in this context, and also on touch interfaces for kiosks.
-This combination of this interests took form on a research project in Innovae Vision to develop a fully functional IMT prototype.
-And the PhD candidate took the responsibility to design it and develop an efficient hand gesture recognition algorithm specific for that IMT to recognize a set of gestures defined in the project description document.
+The IMT displays a graphical user interface (GUI) on its horizontal surface, and permits interacting with its elements using natural interaction methods like voice or hand gestures.
+Natural interaction is a hot research topics for Innovae Vision, and all parties, Innovae Vision, the PhD supervisor and the PhD candidate agreed to shift the PhD research focus to the field of IMT.
+Among all the existing natural interaction methods, Innovae Vision was specially interested in both gestural interaction and multitouch interaction. which are performed using the user's hands, for its relationship with other business interests of the company.
+This combination of this interests took the shape of a research project in Innovae Vision aiming to develop a fully functional IMT prototype.
+The PhD candidate assumed the responsibility to design it and develop an efficient hand gesture recognition algorithm tailored for that IMT to recognize a set of gestures defined in the project description document.
+There is a glimpse of the IMT design in section 2.8.
+Therefore the content of this PhD dissertation report are the foundations and development of an efficient visual hand gesture recognition system based on an skeletonization approach.